5 Reasons High Fructose Corn Syrup Will Kill You

 Are these twisted lies or maybe a sweet surprise as claimed by the Corn Refiners Association?

-The Science about HFCS
+The Science of HFCS

 We’ll analyze the science’s point of view and you might find the following facts as a sweet surprise.